ch007m/brew-idpbuilder/README.md

 ```
 - Add the `bottle do` block under the Formula

+**Important** the `bottle do` block must not been added for new formula not yet pushed on homebrew !!

 ## To audit the Formula

 You can run `brew audit --strict` to test the formula for adherence to Homebrew house style, which is loosely based on the [Ruby Style Guide](https://github.com/rubocop-hq/ruby-style-guide#the-ruby-style-guide).